Fix: Activation of Network Connection Failed in Linux

 Force Reload Network Manager

-4. If asked for, then enter your user password and then check if the problem is solved.
+4. If prompted, enter your user password and check if the problem is resolved.

 sudo apt-get install -d --reinstall network-manager network-manager-gnome